caraya/entry-level-content/src/md-content/basics.md

 ```

 Blockquote works with large blocks of content but there are times when we need to quote smaller fragments inside a paragraph.
 That's the intended use of the
 [q](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-q-element) element.
-Here we also use the cite element as an attribute and provide a URL to point to the resource cited in the parent element.
+Here we also use cite as an attribute for the source to provide a URL for the resource cited in the parent element.

 ```html
 <p>The W3C page <cite>About W3C</cite> says the W3C's